 - Indonesia is home to the Tarsier Pygmy, the worlds smallest primate.
-Weighing in at less than 60g and only 10 cm in length when fully mature, the Tarsier was thought to be extinct until being rediscovered in 2000
+Weighing in at less than 60g and only 10 cm in length when fully mature.
+It was thought to be extinct until being rediscovered in 2000

 - On the island of Flores, three lakes at the top of the Kelimutu volcano change colour from turquoise to green, to red and then black.
-This phenomenon happens when dissolved minerals in the water react with the volcanic gases.
+This phenomenon is due to dissolved minerals in the water reacting with volcanic gases.

-- Often found on the menus of Indonesia 'Mata Sapi' literally translates to 'cows eye'.
-Don't be too put off, however, it's only a fried egg
+- Often found on the menus of Indonesia, 'Mata Sapi' literally translates as 'Cows Eye'.
+Don't be too put off, however, it is only a fried egg

 - Population: 274 million

 - Land Area: 1.9 million sq km (742,308 sq miles)